Table of Contents

-July – First Saturday is a patriotic theme and July 4th is usually close-by, with a flurry of activity.
-The fireworks in downtown Frederick’s Baker Park are a draw for 10’s of thousands of people.
+July – First Saturday is a patriotic theme and July 4th is usually close by, with a flurry of activity.
+The fireworks in downtown Frederick’s Baker Park are a draw for 10’s thousands of people.

 August – The August theme varies, but it’s always a warm night to enjoy downtown Frederick.

 September – Foodies are always happy for a tasty-themed First Saturday.
 We have so many amazing non-chain restaurants downtown.